Legazpi, Albay: Attractions

-Aside from promoting adventure tourism, the city is also positioning itself as a destination for MICE (Meetings, Incentives, Conventions, and Exhibitions) tourism.
-Facilities such as the Legazpi City Convention Center and the adjacent Exposition Building can accommodate a combined total of nearly 9,000 delegates.
-These are complemented by other large venues including the Ibalong Centrum for Recreation and the Albay Astrodome, enabling the city to host regional and national events.
+In addition to promoting adventure tourism the city is also a destination for MICE tourism ("Meetings, Incentives, Conventions, and Exhibitions").
+Facilities such as the Legazpi City Convention Center and the adjacent Exposition Building can accommodate a combined total of nearly 9,000 delegates, and these are complemented by other large venues including the Ibalong Centrum for Recreation and the Albay Astrodome, enabling the city to host regional and national events.